archaic10/setup-commit/README.md

 ```
 npm install commitizen init cz-conventional-changelog --save-dev --save-exact
 ```
+## Npm

-For commizen to work with husky using npm, a few more steps are needed:
+> For commizen to work with husky using npm, a few more steps are needed:
 If you didn't use npm, skip this step
 Install git-cz
 ```